No to Infertility Stigma

-It defines interventions to break the stigma around infertile women and raises awareness about infertility prevention and management.
-In partnership with academia, ministries of health and international fertility societies, the initiative also provides medical education and training for healthcare providers and embryologists to build and advance fertility care capacity in Africa and developing countries.
+“Merck More Than a Mother” is a strong movement that aims to empower infertile women through access to information, education and change of mind-sets.
+This powerful campaign supports governments in defining policies to enhance access to regulated, safe and effective fertility care.
+It defines interventions to break the stigma around infertile women and raises awareness about infertility prevention, management and male infertility.
+In partnership with African First Ladies, Ministries of Health, Information, Education & Gender, academia, policymakers, International fertility societies, media and art, the initiative also provides training for fertility specialists and embryologists to build and advance fertility care capacity in Africa and developing countries.